Dean Peterson, Original Thought, Fall Member Show 2017

 Introducing the Fall Member Show:

-MFA (Maryland Federation of Art) invites all MFA members residing in the United States, Puerto Rico, Canada, and Mexico to enter the 2017 Spring Member Show.
+MFA (Maryland Federation of Art) invites all MFA members residing in the United States, Puerto Rico, Canada, and Mexico to enter the 2017 Fall Member Show.
 Any original 2-D or 3-D work will be considered.
-Works selected will be on exhibit in the MFA Circle Gallery, 18 State Circle, Annapolis, Maryland from May 4 to May 26, 2017.
+Works selected will be on exhibit in the MFA Circle Gallery, 18 State Circle, Annapolis, Maryland from September 13 to October 7, 2017.

 Information for Accepted Artists

-April 6 Notifications are sent by email.
-Contact MFA if you do not receive notice.
+Aug.
+24 Notifications are sent by email. contact MFA if you do not receive notice.

-April 26-30 Shipped work and hand-delivered work must arrive at Circle Gallery, 18 State circle, Annapolis MD, 21401
+Sept.
+6-10 Shipped work and hand-delivered work must arrive at Circle Gallery, 18 State Circle, Annapolis MD, 21401